ioccc-src/winner/faq.md

 ### We welcome your help on fixing the IOCCC web site

-### <a name="faq5_1"></a><a name="report_bug"></a>FAQ 5.1: How do I report a bug in an IOCCC winner?
+### <a name="faq5_1"></a><a name="report_bug"></a>FAQ 5.1: How do I report a bug in an IOCCC entry?

-We do not 'maintain' the contest winners as such.
+We do not 'maintain' the contest entries as such.
 The code is made available on an 'AS IS' basis.
 If you have a FIX for an entry, we suggest that you submit your fixes in a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) as we welcome pull requests that have a minimal impact on the entry while improving the portability, functionality, and/or addressing known problems.

-If you do submit a pull request, we ask that each pull request address just one IOCCC winner at a time.
+If you do submit a pull request, we ask that each pull request address just one IOCCC entry at a time.

 Note that just because you have a fix does not mean it'll be accepted.
 This might be because the author objects or it doesn't fit in some way or another.
 Of